RoryChenXY/DataRepExp_public/README.md

 ![Preliminary Analysi Tab](/www/PA.png)

 All plots can be downloaded.
 They have interactive features such as zoom, select, adjust axis, hover for information, reset, etc.

+## Deployment Notes

+To make modification to the applications for your purposes, R programming skill is required.
+1. The application requires both study-level metadata, and particicipant-level data, and a variable information data frame that contains all variable information.
+Deatail Notes and scripts used to generate data is included in the repository: [Data Preparation Notes](/notes/1_dataprep.md).
+2. DataRepExp was built in Shiny modules.
+Modularity makes the app easy to test, maintain, and deploy.
+The features can be easily further expanded with loose coupling module design: [Application Development Notes](/notes/2_app_dev_notes.md).
+3. I have created a copy of this application that was modified to add two more variables just as a demonstration to set up your own variables: [How to add new variables](/notes/3_add_new_var.md).
+4. Considering some repositories may hold highly sensitive data, or individual-level data may not be not available, a metadata-only version DataRepExp has also been developed, and relevant code is included [here](/archive/meta_demo).
+5. The Data Repository Explorer, DataRepExp, is hosted through easy-to-use [shinyapps.io](https://www.shinyapps.io/),  while the DPAU version is hosted on AWS environment using Shiny Server for high availability, scalability, security, and compliance.
+The detailed deploy instruction can be found [here](https://shiny.posit.co/r/deploy.html)

+## Acknowledgements
+This application was inspired by the visualization tool developed by Dementias Platform UK([DPUK](https://www.dementiasplatform.uk/)) using PowerBI, then developed for the [DPAU](https://www.dementiasplatform.com.au/) in R-Shiny.
+We acknowledge the generous sharing of best practices and knowledge from DPUK.

+## Funding
+This work is supported by grants from the National Institute on Aging/ National Institute of Health (NIA/NIH) [1RF1AG057531-01] and the Medical Research Council [MRC/T0333771].

+## Availability and Community Guidelines
+The application and associated documentation are open source (MIT License), but we ask that you kindly acknowledge our work.
+Users and contributors are welcome to contribute, request features, and report bugs through the GitHub repository.